Watch the Artemis moon rocket's final prelaunch test on the launchpad - KTVZ

 Preparations over the weekend will set up the Artemis team to start loading propellant into the rocket’s core and upper stages.

-The launch director and mission management team chair made the decision to begin fueling.
-The tanking of the rocket will air live on NASA’s website, with commentary, beginning at 7 a.m.
-ET Monday.

-A two-hour test window will begin later Monday, with the Artemis team targeting the first countdown at 2:40 p.m.
-ET.
+A two-hour test window will begin later, with the Artemis team targeting the first countdown at 4:30 p.m.
+ET. due to the tanking delay.

 First, team members will go through a countdown to 33 seconds before launch, then stop the cycle.
 The clock will be reset; then the countdown will resume again and run until about 10 seconds before a launch would occur.